The growth of abelian sections: Group actions

 \begin{proposition}[Reduction to finite groups] Let $G$ be an arbitrary group, let $\mathcal{G}$ be the family of its finite quotients, and let $Y \leqslant G$.
 Then

 for every $n \geq 1$.
-Equality holds in the following cases: \begin{itemize} \item[(i)] $ab_n(G,Y)$ is finite for all $n \geq 1$; \item[(ii)] $G$ is finitely generated and $\cap_{|G:H|<\infty} H \subseteq Y$. \end{itemize} \end{proposition} To not borden unnecessarily the discussion, we do not introduce any notation of the type $ab_n(\mathcal{G})$ or $Rep_n(\mathcal{G})$ in the generalized setting.
+Equality holds in the following cases: \begin{itemize} \item[(i)] $ab_n(G,Y)$ is finite for all $n \geq 1$; \item[(ii)] $G$ is finitely generated and $\cap_{|G:H|<\infty} H \leqslant Y$. \end{itemize} \end{proposition} To not borden unnecessarily the discussion, we do not introduce any notation of the type $ab_n(\mathcal{G})$ or $Rep_n(\mathcal{G})$ in the generalized setting.
 When $G$ is residually finite and the index of $Y$ is infinite, a remarkable difference with the case $Y \lhd G$ is that there are no non-trivial lower bounds for $ab_n(G,Y)$ and $Rep_n(G,Y)$ in general.
 This is precisely because there is no such a lower bound for the largest abelian section between $Y$ and $G$, nor for the number of representations with a non-trivial $Y$-fixed vector.

-\begin{example} Let $G_k:=\Sym(k)$ act naturally on $\{1,...,k\}$, and let $Y_k \leqslant G_k$ be the stabilizer of a point.
-Since $G_k$ acts $2$-transitively, the permutation representation is composed just by two irreducible representations, with degrees $1$ and $k-1$.
-Moreover, since $Y_k$ is maximal and not normal, then there is no non-trivial abelian section between $Y_k$ and $G_k$.
-It follows that $ab_n(G_k,Y_k) = 1$ and $ Rep_n(G_k,Y_k) \leq 2$ for all $k \geq 2$ and $n \geq 1$. \end{example} We recall that $Y \leqslant G$ is a {\itshape weakly abnormal subgroup} if all the subgroups between $Y$ and $G$ are self-normalizing (typical examples of these subgroups are the normalizers of Sylow's).
+\begin{example} Let $G$ be a $2$-transitive permutation group, and let $Y \leqslant G$ be the stabilizer of a point.
+Then the permutation representation is composed by two irreducible $G$-representations, one being the trivial representation.
+Moreover, since $Y$ is maximal and not normal, there is no non-trivial abelian section between $Y$ and $G$.
+It follows that $ab_n(G,Y) \leq 1$ and $Rep_n(G,Y) \leq 2$ for all $n \geq 1$. \end{example}